 Where should I stay?
-Lodging can be booked through Keystone Resort on their toll-free conference line at 800-258-0437.
-Be sure to mention our group code (CN3M13) to receive a discount!
+Lodging can be booked through Keystone Resort on their website, or via their toll-free conference line at 800-258-0437.
+Be sure to mention our group code (CN3MS4) to receive a discount!
 The discounted rates will be honored up to 3 days before and 3 days after the meeting dates, based on availability.

 What should I bring with me?

 Sunscreen and Water Bottle: The elevation at Keystone ~9,300 ft.
 It's easy to get dehydrated, so drink plenty of water.
 This NEJM article has more information.